dwithnall/ses-email/README.md

 - `ses:ListIdentities`: List SES identities (needed for some email libraries)
 - `ses:GetIdentityVerificationAttributes`: Check verification status of identities
 - `ses:GetIdentityDkimAttributes`: Retrieve DKIM configuration details
+- `ses:SetIdentityFeedbackForwardingEnabled`: Configure feedback email forwarding for bounces and complaints

 **Security features:**
 - Permissions are scoped to the specific domain only